James Weinstein (author)

-Early life
+Early life and education

 James Weinstein was born in Manhattan on July 17, 1926, to an affluent family whose money came from real estate.
 He served in the United States Navy during World War II, and afterward, earned a bachelor's degree in government from Cornell University in 1949, and a master's degree in history from Columbia University in 1956.

 Political views and affiliations

 As a young man, Weinstein supported the 1948 presidential campaign of Henry A. Wallace, who ran on the Progressive Party ticket.
 The campaign was backed by the Communist Party, which he joined that same year.
 As a member of the Communist Party, Weinstein made the acquaintance of Julius Rosenberg and was heavily surveilled by the Federal Bureau of Investigation, whose file on him ran over 2,000 pages in length.
 Weinstein left the party in 1956, in objection to the Soviet Union's repression of the Hungarian Revolution.

 In 1966, Weinstein ran for the United States House of Representatives from New York's 19th congressional district as an independent socialist candidate, advocating an immediate end to American involvement in the Vietnam War, but he lost, receiving 3.8% of the vote.
 After founding In These Times, he continued to identify as a socialist, but in his editorials, he encouraged leftists to work within the Democratic Party.
-In the 1980s, Weinstein said he supported Rosenberg's conviction for espionage, which alienated some on the left.
+In the 1980s, Weinstein publicly affirmed that he believed that the Rosenbergs had been spies, which alienated some on the left.